Trees in habitat, New Caledonia [Romain Barrière 2020].

 Synonym: Eutassa montana (Brongn. et Gris) de Laub.
 2009.
 A molecular analysis places Araucaria montana into the clade of large-leaved species of New Caledonia, along with A. biramulata, A. humboldtensis, A. laubenfelsii, A. muelleri, and A. rulei (Gaudeul et al. 2012).

-"A columnar tree 10-40 m. tall.
-Branches numerous and spreading, 15-22 mm. in diameter.
+Monoecious evergreen trees to 40 m. tall, with a columnar crown.
+Branches numerous and spreading, 15-22 mm in diameter.
 Bark dark brown or gray, exfoliating in thin strips or scaly.
-Juvenile leaves scale-like, non-flattened, ovate, lanceolate, 10 mm. long by 4-5 mm. wide, apex incurved.
-Adult leaves scale-like, bluntly acute to obtuse, ovate, 11-14 mm. long by 7-8 mm. wide, loosely imbricate, apex incurved, midrib prominent.
-Male cone cylindrical, 8-13.5 cm. long by 20-28 mm. wide, scales triangular, pollen sacs 12, microsporophylls triangular.
-Female cone 8-9 cm. long by 6-8 cm. wide; bracts short and acuminate, 5-10 mm. long.
-Seed to 3.2 cm. long, with oval wings and an elongated nut.
-Germination epigeal" (Silba 1986).
+Juvenile leaves scale-like, non-flattened, ovate, lanceolate, 10 × 4-5 mm, apex incurved.
+Adult leaves scale-like, bluntly acute to obtuse, ovate, 11-14 × 7-8 mm, loosely imbricate, apex incurved, midrib prominent.
+Pollen cones cylindrical, 8-13.5 cm by 20-28 mm, scales triangular, pollen sacs 12, microsporophylls triangular.
+Seed cones 8-9 × 6-8 cm; bracts short and acuminate, 5-10 mm long.
+Seed to 3.2 cm long, with oval wings and an elongated nut.
+Germination epigeal (Silba 1986).
 See García Esteban et al. (2004) for a detailed characterization of the wood anatomy.

 N New Caledonia, type near Canala, 200-1400 m (Silba 1986).
 Rigg (2005) describes how this species occurs on ultramafic soils in both maquis and as an emergent in upland rainforest.
 In both habitats it evidently regenerates more or less continuously in response to small-scale disturbances including fire (in maquis) and blowdown (in maquis and rainforest).